haukex/hgpstools/INSTALL-RPi.md

 	according to the installation instructions:
 	<https://www.raspberrypi.org/documentation/installation/installing-images/>

--	Boot and configure your RPi (<https://www.raspberrypi.org/documentation/configuration/>)
+2. Boot and configure your RPi (<https://www.raspberrypi.org/documentation/configuration/>)

 	a.
 Make sure to correctly configure the network/WiFi, time settings, as well as choosing **a good password for the `pi` user!**
 		If you wish you can also disable booting into the GUI.

-	-	After expanding the partition and rebooting, run an update using `apt-get` or `aptitude`.
+	b.
+After expanding the partition and rebooting, run an update using `apt-get` or `aptitude`.
 		Also do a run of `sudo rpi-update` to update the firmware.
 		(I also usually install `vim` at this point to make the following steps easier.)

-	-	At one point I had trouble using `raspi-config` to set the keyboard layout, you can set it manually by changing the following in `/etc/default/keyboard` (example for German):
+	c.
+At one point I had trouble using `raspi-config` to set the keyboard layout, you can set it manually by changing the following in `/etc/default/keyboard` (example for German):